lucaspetter/farm-foreman/README.md

    - The FTP server, username, and password for uploading completed job output files.
    - The SMTP server for sending notification emails when jobs are complete.
 Depending on how restrictive the server is, you may need additional parameters, such as a particular From email address that the server will allow.
 2. Put the Farm Foreman program folder onto the network drive.
 3. Put your Maya project folder onto the network drive.
-Open the Maya scene file from there and do a test render to verify that it works in the new location.
+Open the scene file in Maya from there and do a small test render to verify that it works in the new location.
-4. Put a text file containing the specifications for your render job into Farm Foreman's JobQueue folder on the network drive.
-See the example file in the JobQueue folder for info about the proper syntax and file naming.
+4. Put a text file containing the specifications for your render job into Farm Foreman's `JobQueue` folder on the network drive.
+See the example file in the `JobQueue` folder for info about the proper syntax and file naming.
-5. Run FarmForeman.bat from the network drive on each of the workers.
-They will begin rendering and you can see their progress in real-time by opening the log file in the JobLogs folder.
+5. Run `FarmForeman.bat` from the network drive on each of the workers.
+They will begin rendering and you can see their collective progress in real-time by opening the log file in the `JobLogs` folder.
-6. To queue additional render jobs, just add the project folders to the network drive, test them, and put new job text files in the JobQueue folder.
+6. To queue additional render jobs, just add the project folders to the network drive, test them, and put new job text files in the `JobQueue` folder.
 The workers will detect the jobs and begin rendering when they're ready.

 ## Licence
 Farm Foreman is copyright © 2012 Lucas Bleackley Petter.